lbnl-science-it/LRC101_training_Oct2022/slides.md

 #SBATCH --gres=gpu:V100:2       ## GPUs
 #SBATCH --ntasks=4              ## CPU cores
 #
-cd /your/dir
+#cd /your/dir
+#Number of GPUs, this can be in the format of "gpu:[1-4]", or "gpu:V100:[1-2] with the type included

 ## Commands to run
-module load python/3.7
+module load ml/tensorflow/2.5.0-py37
-python my.py >& mypy.out
+python tf.py >& tf.out
 ```
 ----
 # Submiting  MPI Jobs

 When using multiple nodes, you need to carefully specify the resources.
 The key flags to use in your job script are:

-- --nodes (or -N): number of nodes
+- `--nodes` or `-N`: number of nodes
-- --ntasks-per-node: number of tasks (i.e., processes) to run on each node, especially useful when your job uses large memory, < Max Core# on a node
+- `--ntasks-per-node`: number of tasks (i.e., processes) to run on each node, especially useful when your job uses large memory, < Max Core# on a node
-- --ntasks (or -n): total number of tasks and let the scheduler determine how many nodes and tasks per node are needed.
+- `--ntasks` or `-n`: total number of tasks and let the scheduler determine how many nodes and tasks per node are needed.

 - `--cpus-per-task` : number of cpus to be used for each task